cjdbarlow/Part-One/protein_metabolism.md

 ##Metabolism
 Protein **catabolism** involves the **deamination** of amino acids.
 Deamination can occur in one of two ways:
 * **Oxidative deamination**
 Hepatic deamination, removing the amino group to create a ketoacid and ammonia.
-Ammonia produced in the liver[^1] enters the urea cycle and becomes urea, which requires **3 ATP**.
+Ammonia produced in the liver enters the urea cycle and becomes urea, which requires **3 ATP**.
 * **Transamination**
 Amino group is transferred by aminotransferases to another amino acid or a ketoacid to produce:
     * Keto acids, which: